Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 You can take the train in from Tbilisi arriving overnight at the Yerevan railway station.
 That is not my preferred method as it is slow and redundant since I am frequently in Yerevan.

 I prefer to take the bus from Tbilisi to Yerevan (marshrutka).
-It is cheap, quick, and I always end up meeting people along the ride (and they usually treat me to delicious, village bread on the ride which I can’t possibly turn down).
+It is cheap, and quick, and I always end up meeting people along the ride (and they usually treat me to delicious, village bread on the ride which I can’t possibly turn down).

 The transport is around 35 GEL (Georgian Lari) and it will get you there in about 5-6 hours maximum.